KaterinaWalter/webdocs/docs/ref/debugging.md

 ---
 layout: default
-title: "🐞 Debugging Tips"
+title: "🔤 Custom Fonts"
 parent: References
 nav_order: 2
 ---

-# 🐞 Debugging Scenarios & Solutions
+# 🔤 How to Use Custom Fonts
 {:.no_toc}

 #### COMING SOON!